Author: Hazel Secco, CFP®, CDFA®

 Conclusion

 Choosing between a Roth and a Traditional 401k will have a big impact on your retirement.
-Your life stage, income, and future tax situation will help you decide.
+Your life stage, income, and expected future tax rates will help you decide which employer-sponsored retirement plan option is right for you.

-Traditional 401ks are great for boosting your take-home pay now and offering immediate tax benefits, especially during your peak earning years.
-On the other hand, Roth 401ks lower your take-home pay today but allow for tax-free withdrawals later, making them a popular choice for those early in their careers.
+Traditional 401ks are great for boosting your take-home pay now and offering immediate tax deduction benefits, especially during your peak earning years.
+On the other hand, Roth 401ks lower your take-home pay today but allow for tax-free income later, making them a popular choice for those early in their careers.

-Starting in 2024, Roth accounts including Roth 401ks won’t have required minimum distributions (RMDs), which adds a whole new factor to consider.
+Roth accounts including Roth 401ks won’t have required minimum distributions (RMDs), which adds a whole new factor to consider for estate planning.
 Both options offer strong routes to building a nest egg.
-A Traditional 401k might be better if you expect lower taxes in retirement, while a Roth 401k could be more valuable if you think tax rates will be higher down the road.
+A traditional 401k might be better if you expect lower taxes in retirement, while a Roth 401k could be more valuable if you think future tax rates will be higher down the road.

 Keep in mind, you can always change your mind later.
-A lot of successful retirement plans use both types of accounts to create tax diversity.
-Your strategy should evolve as your career progresses, your income changes, and your life moves forward.
+Many successful retirement savings plans use both types of retirement accounts to create tax diversification.
+Your retirement strategy should evolve as your career progresses, your income changes, and your life moves forward.

 Curious about how to make the best choices for your retirement and align them with your unique goals?
 Book a free intro call with us today to explore personalized solutions tailored just for you!